 However, as times changed, His grace and blessings rained upon me in abundance, showing me the right path – a path that eventually encouraged me to reach out to you.
 So here I am again, waiting to embrace you, waiting to embrace the three-year old with in me.
 Thus, requesting you, would you like to hold my hand again and walk this journey with me?

-Please hold my head, so I may perceive life through your light again; to see good in all and to reach out to all of humanity with self-less love and no expectations nor demands.
+Please hold my hand, so I may perceive life through your light again; to see good in all and to reach out to all of humanity with self-less love and no expectations nor demands.
 To regain that innocence in my eyes, twinkling eyes purified from all worldly desires and needs.
 To embrace the diversity and differences in all of humanity, while witnessing its beauty and uniqueness.

 Please walk with me so I may dance carefree on His Divine Melody, without the ego holding me back, wondering what others might think.
 So I may dive into His ocean and walk around confident on His land, without fearing their judging eyes.
 To be able to look past their Egos and only witness their divinity!
 And to bravely explore new lands and cross unknown oceans, knowing that He will always be there, just like you trusted our Mother unconditionally.
 May I drop the ego’s fears of judgement, humiliation and much more.
 May I let go of the illusionary burdens and freely swirl in His world, embrace the beautiful sky and capture every moment of the glorious sun rising in the morning and dancing stars of the magical nights.
 Oh how beautiful is the world through your eyes!
 How magnificent and magical is this journey with you by my side!
 Please help me to let go of the barriers that I created, the barriers that were standing between our hearts: the barriers that were created out of ignorance and based on misunderstandings.
 May I be as free as you are, so that the heart can be completely open again: to freely receive and give selfless love, while emptying itself from all that it collected without you, in darkness.
 Verily, you are the light that shines through my eyes, May I never leave you again, may I never fail to understand the beauty and purity that resides with you.
 Only then I will be able to merge with all ‘that IS’ and become One with Him.